-In January 2010, the Financial Accounting Standards Board ("FASB") issued guidance that requires reporting entities to make new disclosures about fair value measurements including significant transfers into and out of Level 1 and Level 2 fair value measurements and information on purchases, sales, issuances and settlements on a gross basis in the reconciliation of Level 3 fair value measurements.
+Recently Adopted Accounting Standards-In January 2010, the Financial Accounting Standards Board ("FASB") issued guidance that requires reporting entities to make new disclosures about fair value measurements including significant transfers into and out of Level 1 and Level 2 fair value measurements and information on purchases, sales, issuances and settlements on a gross basis in the reconciliation of Level 3 fair value measurements.
 In addition, the guidance clarifies certain existing disclosure requirements.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2009, except for the additional Level 3 reconciliation disclosures, which are effective for interim and annual reporting periods beginning after December 15, 2010.
 We adopted the additional Level 3 reconciliation disclosure requirements in the three months ended April 30, 2011.
-The adoption of this guidance did not have a material impact on our condensed consolidated financial statements.
+The adoption of this guidance did not have a material impact on our financial position, results of operations or cash flows.